oemof/tespy/docs/tutorials_examples/tutorial_starting_values.rst

     recommended to specify the pressure in order to clearly determine the point.
 On the other hand the point behind the condenser is fixed, too.
     At these point the ammonia has a vapor content of 0% (x=0).
 As before, the pressure value has also to be set.
+Obviously, this should be a higher value than the evaporation pressure.

 .. figure:: api/_images/tutorial_sv_logph.svg
     :align: center